GrimyOps/lens-coding/README.md

 Instead, Lens Coding improves the quality and reliability of AI output by **structuring the context in which the model reasons**.

-Lens Coding is designed to make AI failure modes explicit, traceable, and containable in constraint-heavy, in medium to high-stakes environments.
+Lens Coding is designed to make AI failure modes **explicit, traceable, and containable** in constraint-heavy, medium- to high-stakes environments.

 In short: